pileofwolves/finmer/Docs/content/asset-types/creatures.md

 The following options are available to customize a predator's behavior in combat.

 :::caution
 If you turn off 'Digests Prey', swallowed prey will be stuck forever, because in the standard combat system prey cannot escape once swallowed.
-Therefore, you must manually script a different method for combat to end.
+In this case, you must implement a custom method for combat to end using scripts.
 :::

 Option|Description